riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 ## Attacks on Elliptic Curves over Extension Fields

-In the group of rational points on an elliptic curve over an extension field F_{q^n}, {{Granger10}} extended index calculus to solve the static DH problem with the following costs:
+In the group of rational points on an elliptic curve over an extension field F_{q^n} for medium to large prime power q, {{Granger10}}
+ extended index calculus to solve the static DH problem with the following costs:

 ~~~
 oracle queries:         O(q^{1 - 1/(n + 1)})